gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 ```

 ### Offers.

-To make offer on the marketplace item send the following message:
+To make an offer on the marketplace item send the following message:

 ```rust
 /// Adds a price offer to the item.
 ///